webforj/webforj-docs/docs/routing/route-hierarchy/nested-routes.md

 ## Defining nested routes

 Nested routes are created using the `outlet` parameter in the `@Route` annotation, which establishes a parent-child relationship.
-The `outlet` determines where the child component will be rendered within the parent layout.
+The `outlet` determines where the child component will be rendered within the parent route.

 ```java
 @Route